szilard/benchm-databases/README.md

 #### Discussions

-It seems that for data manipulation with ~100-million rows / ~1GB datasets MPP databases are the fastest, next statistical software, then traditional databases and finally big data systems (see graph above).
+It seems that for data manipulation with ~ 100 million rows / ~ 1 GB datasets MPP databases are the fastest, next statistical software, then traditional databases, and finally big data systems (see graph above).

 The largest surprize (to me) is that traditional databases (MySQL/PostgreSQL) perform so poorly